ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 In practice, this means that enforcement happens inside the application code, often inconsistently and without external visibility.

-> OAuth is a typical example: it issues a valid token, and while it recommends that the resource server validates the token, it does not define what must happen after the token is delivered — including how scopes are enforced, how delegation is handled, or how access is audited.
+> OAuth is a typical example: it issues a valid token, and while it recommends that the resource server validates the token, it does not define what must happen after the token is delivered, including how scopes are enforced, how delegation is handled, or how access is audited.

 This model leads to **security gaps**, **lack of enforcement guarantees**, and **risk of silent delegation**.